CandelaOlha/personal-website/README.md

 ## About this project

-This is a website that I made with the aim of showing my work as a Trainee Frontend Developer.
+This is a website I made with the aim of showing my work as a Trainee Frontend Developer.

 I used Figma to create a simple portfolio layout and then turned it into reality with HTML, CSS and basic Javascript.

 ## Technologies

-- HTML 5
+- HTML5
-- CSS 3
+- CSS3
 - Javascript

 ## Design resources